Or Call (855) 887-8463

 132/187 Volts

-Equipment damage can be classified into the following categories:
+Equipment damage are classified into the following categories:

 2. Upset (susceptibility: This consequence can be a self-recoverable upset by design of the software and, therefore, not immediately apparent; or it might be a permanent upset requiring operator intervention or programmed automatic action occurring after some time delay.
 Many documents on test methods suggest three classes for this type of consequence, as follows: